-The market share of internet-enabled smart TVs and 3DTVs is still well below 50%, but these devices are seeing increased uptake to watch IPTV and other online or downloaded content.
-Into the mid-2010s and onwards to 2020 we will continue to see digital technologies increasing its market share of the entertainment and media industries as the national broadband network increases its spread across Australia.
+The market share of internet-enabled smart TVs and 3D TVs remains below 50%, but these devices are seeing increased uptake, allowing viewers to access IPTV and other online or downloaded content.
+Onwards to 2020 we will continue to see digital technologies increasing their market share of the entertainment and media industries in line with the roll-out of the National Broadband Network across Australia, which will provide more capable broadband infrastructure for IP-delivered content.

-These changing market conditions are impacting both the FTA and subscription TV industries and both these industries are vying for increased market share so as to remain profitable as the sector changes in the digital era.
-They continue to provide apps for smartphones, tablets and on smart TVs that allow viewers differing access methods to content and/or their TV programs.
-The FTA channels are counting on the use of Hybrid Broadcast Broadband TV (HbbTV) technology allowing viewers since late 2014 to watch catch-up TV direct on the TV set using FreeviewPlus.
+These changing market conditions are impacting both the FTA and subscription TV industries.
+The FTA channels are counting on the use of Hybrid Broadcast Broadband TV (HbbTV) technology, which allows viewers to watch catch-up TV direct on the TV set using FreeviewPlus.

-This report provides an overview on the FTA market in Australia as well as an overview of trends.
-The information and analysis is provided and in a range of formats including text, tabular and easy-to-read chart formats.
+This report provides an overview on the FTA market in Australia as well as an overview of developing market trends.

 Companies covered in this report include: